 The future is bright

 I think one of the best aspects of Brilliant is that it’s still evolving.
 My controls get automatic firmware updates every two weeks.
 And the company seems to be willing to listen to what features and integrations users want to see.

 Still have questions about Brilliant?
 We can help.

-If you still aren't sure if this kind of smart home control will work for you, call, email, or chat with us today.
+If you still aren't sure if this kind of smart home control will work for you, contact us today.
 Or leave me a comment or question below, and I'll get back to you as soon as I find an answer.